xyflow/react-flow-docs/docs/api/graph-utils.md

 ---
-title: Graph Utils
+title: Graph Util Functions
+sidebar_position: 4
 ---

-If you working with a controlled flow and you want to apply the changes to select, drag or remove a node or edge or if you want to connect two nodes with each other you need to pass the `onNodesChange`/ `onEdgesChange` and `onConnect` handlers.
+If you are working with a controlled flow and you want to apply the changes to select, drag or remove a node or edge or if you want to connect two nodes with each other you need to pass the `onNodesChange`/ `onEdgesChange` and `onConnect` handlers.
 In order to simplify this process there are some helper functions you can use:

 ```javascript
 import ReactFlow, {